SeisComP/seiscomp/doc/base/build.rst

    echo "To initialize the build, run 'make'."

+.. _compiling_source:

 ***********************************
-Compiling |scname| from source code
+Compiling |scname| from Source Code
 ***********************************

-To build from source you will need to clone from one or more repositories (see above).
+To build from source you will need to clone from one or more repositories as described in :ref:`build`.

 Before building, **install all the dependencies**, as described below in :ref:`build_dependencies`.